 - (OMAP.9) Enhance quality of care by funding a training nurse's ability to shadow the current nurse assigned to private duty nursing cases.
 Private duty nursing services are provided in the individual's home.
 Currently, home health agencies cannot bill for the second nurse while that nurse is training, so pay must be derived from the agency's administrative margin.
-By making directed payments to the managed care organizations to pay these nurses while they train, DHS will improve the quality of training and prepare nurses to more competently and confidently staff cases, thus improving retention and quality of care. - o January 2023 Update: OMAP issued a Public Notice on December 31, 2022 announcing the addition of a procedure code for shadow nursing to the MA fee schedule.
-OMAP plans to issue guidance for this activity in early 2023. - July 2022 Update: OMAP is in early stages of implementation planning for the activity.
+By making directed payments to the managed care organizations to pay these nurses while they train, DHS will improve the quality of training and prepare nurses to more competently and confidently staff cases, thus improving retention and quality of care. - o April 2023 Update: OMAP issued a bulletin with additional guidance and providers have begun to submit claims for this service. - o January 2023 Update: OMAP issued a Public Notice on December 31, 2022 announcing the addition of a procedure code for shadow nursing to the MA fee schedule.
+OMAP plans to issue guidance for this activity in early 2023.